Cross-country skiing for beginners in Ontario

 It’s no surprise this vibrant ski club with a comfortable chalet and 13.5 kilometres of carefully groomed trails on Kam Current Road, 20 minutes from downtown Thunder Bay, offers some of the best cross-country ski instruction in the province.

 - each Saturday in December and January features kids and adults “Try-it” sessions, focused on small-group, beginner-friendly instruction for both classic and skate skiing techniques

 - rentals are available on-site

-- once you’ve developed the basics, you can progress to specific techniques and training sessions on Sundays
+- once you’ve developed the basics, you can progress to specific techniques and training sessions

 - Lappe offers one of the longest lighted cross-country ski trails in the province, with 6.5 kilometres available for night skiing